LEADING OFF: Curious pitching strategy in playoffs all over

 Boston tagged Yankees star Gerrit Cole in the wild-card game to open the postseason.

-The ALCS is tied at two games each going into Game 5 on Wednesday.
+The ALCS is tied at two games apiece going into Game 5 on Wednesday.

 Framber Valdez will start for Houston.
 He gave up two earned runs in 2 2/3 innings during the series opener.
-Chris Sale will start for the Red Sox after allowing one run over 2 2/3 innings in Game 1.
+Chris Sale starts for the Red Sox after allowing one run over 2 2/3 innings in Game 1.

 DOMINANT DODGER